American Knife & Tool Institute’s Legislative Efforts

 Here’s what you can do now:

-- Know the current knife laws in the state(s) you live, work or travel in. www.stateknifelaws.com
+- Know the current knife laws in the state(s) in which you live, work, or travel. www.stateknifelaws.com

-- Ask your customers, friends, and social media contacts to sign up as a free AKTI Grassroots Supporter.
+- Ask your customers, friends, and social media contacts to sign up as free AKTI Grassroots Supporters.
 We need people willing to contact their legislators when necessary.
-Call to Action Alerts will be sent if action is needed in your state.
+Call-to-action email alerts will be sent if action is needed in your state.

 - Join AKTI – and do it Today!
-Our strength is in the support shown by concerned knife owners and the entire knife industry.
+Our strength is in the support concerned knife owners and the entire knife industry show.

 - Please contribute to our Legislative Fund.
 Changing laws takes time, resources, and MONEY.